Expert answers to all your business insurance questions.

 Is your business a sole proprietorship?

 If you are a sole proprietor, you are automatically excluded from a workers’ comp policy.
 You can elect to be covered as an employee, though, if you indicate as such on the signed application.
 You can also provide a written notice which clearly states your intent to elect coverage as an employee.
-(Not every insurance company offers coverage for sole proprietors, so ask your insurer what your options are if you aren’t sure.)
+(Not every business insurance service company offers coverage for sole proprietors, so ask your insurer what your options are if you aren’t sure.)

 What about a partnership?